zx0728/hello_world/README.md

 # hello_world\
 Hi human
 There is ZX world
-I will contral myself life
+I will control myself life